 git clone -depth=1 <repo>

 The value of the “depth” parameter refers to the number of historical commits you want to clone.
-In this case, we specified 1 as the value of the “depth” parameter, which means that we will only copy the most recent commit to our local machine.
+In this case, we specified 1 as the value of the “depth” parameter.
+This means that the clone command will only copy the most recent commit to our local machine.

 Suppose our hypothetical GitHub repository had 10,000 commits, which means it would take quite a while to copy completely to our local machine.
 We only want to clone a copy of the current code and its 10 last commits, without also cloning the entire repository’s history.
 We could do so using this code: